The Ned-Liest Catch: Plot

 Edna Krabappel is suspended from teaching by Superintendent Chalmers with full pay after Bart pulls a prank that leads Edna to slap him twice on the back of the head.
 Chalmers orders Edna to report to a rubber room where teachers spend agonizing days waiting until their fates are decided.
 Bart feels guilty about his behavior and helps Edna escape detention.
 When she uses a ladder outside the window to leave the building, it collapses but Ned Flanders winds up catching and saving her.
+Ned takes Edna out to lunch, and the two bond.

 Ned and Edna start dating, and Edna is thrilled when Chalmers lets her return to teaching as long as she also does some weekend work as a prison guard.
-Fed up with Homer and Bart's attitudes towards Edna and Ned's romance, Marge shames Homer into putting in some good words about Edna with Ned.
-Homer takes Ned to Moe's and when he sees that Ned truly does love Edna, he relents and praises their relationship.
+However, their relationship causes problems with Homer and Bart; Edna's constant visits to the Flanders home make it more difficult for Bart to ignore his homework, and Edna later chastises Homer over his rudeness to Ned and forces him to return everything he borrowed from Ned over the years.

+Homer schemes with Bart to drive apart Ned and Edna, with Homer taking Ned to Moe's to convince him to remain single and Bart using the Cinderella fairy tale to scare Rod and Todd into believing Edna will become a "wicked stepmother".
+The plan fails as Rod and Todd reveal they already do the same household chores as Cinderella.
+At Moe's, Homer sees that Ned truly does love Edna and decides to support their relationship.
 Unfortunately, the other barflies then make references to Edna's extensive dating history, and Ned is surprised that she has been with many of Springfield's men, including Aerosmith drummer Joey Kramer.
-Ned furiously accuses Homer of trying to ruin his relationship, and he runs away in horror from Edna and gives Homer the silent treatment until Homer makes some points that make Ned think.
-Ned then tells Edna he forgives her past, but Edna angrily tells him off by saying that she is not sorry about her past and does not want or need his approval – she only wants to date him again.
+When he meets up with Edna, Ned runs away in horror from her, and angrily gives Homer the silent treatment.

+At Marge's urging, Homer follows him and makes some points that make Ned think.
+Ned tells Edna he forgives her, but Edna is appalled by his statement and accuses him of judging her.
 She then tells him that, if they are going to stay together, her past must never get in their way.
 Ned says that the decision has to be left to a higher power.

 The episode and the season ends on a cliffhanger with Homer and Marge giving a link to TheSimpsons.com and encouraging viewers to vote on whether Ned and Edna should stay together, with the results to be revealed at the end of the first episode of the 23rd season.